WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Norbert Velez, Todd Bruno, Aniela McGuinness

 Remember the show Scare Tactics?
-The one where an unsuspecting victim gets pranked by their friends and family in elaborate scenarios inspired by horror movies?
+The one where an unsuspecting victim gets pranked by their friends and family through elaborate scenarios inspired by horror movies?
 Now, I always wondered what will happen if prank shows like this screw with the wrong guy?
 Maybe someone too unstable to understand that everything's a joke?
 Would there be misunderstandings?
 Lawsuits?
 Or perhaps, even murder?

-Hazmat jabs an interesting plot from this idea, molding a slasher story about a crew running a show called "Scary Antics", currently setting up for a Behind-the-Scenes Special featuring a target named Jacob and his friends.
+Hazmat (2013) jabs an interesting plot from this idea, molding a slasher story about a crew running a show called "Scary Antics", currently setting up for a Behind-the-Scenes Special featuring a target named Jacob and his friends.

 Well, the term "friends" may be pushing it a bit; technically, Jacob only has one friend who's willing to put up with his obsession over a power plant he believes to be haunted, but said friend's patience is growing thin.
 So unknown to Jacob, his buddy and two accomplices set him up for a prank with the Scary Antics crew at the very same power plant.
 But when the joke goes too far and one of the staffs get hacked with an axe by accident, Jacob loses it, dons a hazmat suit and gas mask, and the axe fatality begins to rise up.

-The other thorn on the bush here is it's direction; after a third into the movie, we finally get our killer and some bloody good axe murders but after the cast figures out that they're momentarily safe inside a locked office, which also happens to be their base of operation for the prank, it halts and lagged around with us watching these guys thinking of ways how to get out unscathed.
+The other thorn on the bush here is its direction; after a third into the movie, we finally got our killer and some bloody good axe murders but after the cast figures out that they're momentarily safe inside a locked office, which also happens to be their base of operation for the prank, it halts and lagged around with us watching these guys thinking of ways how to get out unscathed.

-Yet, I can't hate Hazmat for dumbing down its victims.
+Yet, I can't hate Hazmat (2013) for dumbing down its victims.
 It is, afterall, a slasher movie and victims in these kind of films are classically shortsighted, eventually leading them to their own demise.
-Asking them to be smarter is like asking a cat to stop licking its groin clean: it's not pretty but it's just the way it is and you must live with it.
+Asking them to be smarter is like asking a cat to stop licking their groin clean: it's not pretty but it's just the way it is and you must live with it.

 Bodycount: